lokeshreddy007/Cplus-plus-developer/README.md

 ```

 #### Functions ####
+A function is a set of statements that take inputs, do some specific computation and produces output.
+The idea is to put some commonly or repeatedly done task together and make a function so that instead of writing the same
+code again and again for different inputs, we can call the function

+#### Functions Overloading ####
 Function Overloading  means were we can write more than one function with same name but a different argument list

 ##### Function Overloading Example #####